Potomac Yard: Transportation

 Bus rapid transit from Crystal City to Potomac Yard opened in August 2014.
 Branded as Metroway, it travels in dedicated lanes along U.S. Route 1.

-A Washington Metro infill station is under way, with an estimated opening of 2023 after a previously scheduled opening date of April 2022 was pushed back due to a safety issue with the Automatic Train Control systems.
+A Washington Metro infill station opened on May 19, 2023, after a previously scheduled opening date of April 2022 was pushed back due to a safety issue with the automatic train control systems.

-A streetcar system in Northern Virginia was proposed to open in 2020, with trains traveling between Potomac Yards, Crystal City, Pentagon City, and Bailey's Crossroads.
+A streetcar system in Northern Virginia was proposed to open in 2020, with trains traveling between Potomac Yard, Crystal City, Pentagon City, and Bailey's Crossroads.
 In late November 2014 the Arlington County Board cancelled the streetcar plan.